opencadc/canfar-portal/nodes/jwst_en.md

 ### CANFAR current activities

-* The NIRISS team is working with the CADC and the CSA to define ther requirements for integrating CANFAR into their workflow both for science and instrument team work.
+* The NIRISS team is working with the CADC and the CSA to define their requirements for integrating CANFAR into their workflow both for science and instrument team work.

 ### Data & software needs and future plans